 You're almost to the finish line.

-With guidance from your exclusive buyer agent, you have finally had a fair offer accepted on a home which meets your wants and needs in the extremely low-inventory environment that is the Greater Boston real estate market.
+With guidance from your exclusive buyer agent, you have finally had a fair offer accepted on a home that meets your wants and needs in the extremely low-inventory environment that is the Greater Boston real estate market.
 The home inspection went well enough.
 Your real estate lawyer had your back during the purchase and sale agreement negotiations.

 What could go wrong?